DuyguA/DuyguA.github.io/_posts/2018-3-6-chatbot-nlu-series-demorphy.md

 B: Können(können inf,aux) Sie(2ndper,plu) mir Ihrer(2ndper,plu) Kundennummer mitteilen?
 ```

 It might look like a minor detail, but believe me or not it is a big deal in German speaking countries.
-It is indeed a minor detail compared to the statistical and linguistics tasks; however your  chatbot would still like to keep their customers happy.
+It is indeed a minor detail compared to the statistical and linguistic tasks; however your  chatbot would still like to keep their customers happy.
 As chatbot designers, we aim global happiness.

 ### Language Modelling and Semantic Similarity